 I knew the end of my time working for Jim was nigh when, on our monthly ‘mufti day’ (something he never participated in himself, of course), he told me I needed to dress more appropriately.
 I was wearing a navy blue shirt and dark blue jeans with black pointy heels and a blazer.
 I must have given him a quizzical look, because he instantly elaborated, telling me that although the rest of the staff could wear whatever they wanted on these days of so-called freedom, he would prefer it if I still wore corporate business attire because, you know, I worked for him.
 I don’t think I nodded in agreement, but I didn’t speak up either.
 I simply stared at him in disbelief.

 I should explain: this particular workplace had a very, very strict dress code.
 Were we customer facing?
 No. Were we given a workplace wardrobe allowance?
 No. Were we working at a massive London law firm representing elite clients from around the world?
 No. We were, in fact, employees of a used car sales yard based in the back blocks of one of London’s least salubrious suburbs; sandwiched between a high-security prison and a refuse station.
 So why the strict dress code?
-Again, I can only think this came down to the middle aged (and older) men who ran the company, wanting to exert their power.
+Again, I can only think this came down to the stale pale males who ran the company, wanting to exert their power.
 The dress code was so strict that a woman was once sent home for wearing a blouse that was deemed too baggy and too bright.
 She was eight months pregnant at the time.

 My daily work outfit consisted of a brown, black or grey pant or skirt suit, paired with a white blouse and sensible court shoes.
 The very antithesis of my normal wardrobe, which was (and still is) made up of thrifted vintage finds, bohemian kimonos, Perspex-heeled boots and A LOT of colour.
 It was pretty soul destroying to say the least.
 And I haven’t even mentioned the fact that we used to have our pay docked if we were more than two minutes late on more than one occasion during the week…